About the Detroit Gye Nyame Graduate Chapter

 Chapter History

-The Detroit Graduate Chapter of Groove Phi Groove Social Fellowship, Inc. was founded in September 1978 by six visionary HBCU graduates in the Detroit and Ypsilanti area.
+The Detroit Gye Nyame Graduate Chapter of Groove Phi Groove Social Fellowship, Inc. was founded in September 1978 by six visionary HBCU graduates in the Detroit and Ypsilanti area.
 Operating initially as a pre-Conclave formation with temporary officers, the chapter was officially voted in as an active chapter at the national Conclave on April 7, 1979.

 Our Founding Members